mpdev10/ai-car-detection-lpr/README.md

    <b>forward</b>(<i>x</i>)
 </summary>

-Returns **torch.Tensor** of lenght equal to number of classes.
+Returns **torch.Tensor** of length equal to number of classes.
 Each index of tensor's cells represents one class index.
 </details>
 </p>
 </details>